 Note a few tips that will help you better understand what to expect before, during, and after the insurance adjuster visits, and what to do if you disagree with their assessment and payment offered by your policy provider.
 This will ensure you prepare for their visit and do everything possible to secure a fair compensation for your loss.

-To better understand what an insurance adjuster looks for when they visit your home and what happens after they leave, it’s good to note their entire process from start to finish.
+To better understand what happens after a home insurance adjuster comes out, what they look for when they visit your home, and what happens after they leave, it’s good to note their entire process from start to finish.
 When an insurance agent receives notices from you that you need to file a claim for loss or damages, they will typically give that information to an adjuster.

 The adjuster first starts their investigative process by reviewing your policy, so they understand what’s covered, what’s not covered, and those coverage limits.
 They will also review your claim or what’s called a loss notice, noting itemized damages, reason for the loss, and other such details.